Even though you are getting a piano for the first time, it’s wise to pick the best digital piano for beginners.

 Even though you have decided to go for a digital piano, but still doubtful, here are a few things to know why should you choose it over an acoustic piano.
 For beginners, you don’t need to spend too much on your first gear.
 Or, as much as you want to, acoustic pianos are way more expensive than digital piano, so we think the latter is a wiser choice for beginners.

 Aside from the price, it’s also more portable, more versatile in terms of volume and controls, and recording capacity.
 Additionally, you can easily connect to computers and other recording equipment, explained The Hub.
 You can also benefit from the teaching and learning tools onboard or in a compatible mobile app.

 Of course, if you want to be a professional pianist someday, you have to ensure you’ll get the most out of your digital piano.
 Aside from the advantages mentioned above, get a digital piano with a metronome, higher polyphony, MIDI recording, audio recording, Lesson functions, and the Dual/Split functions.
 You might think you don’t need them, but as a beginner, these are just a few things that will help you.

 How Much Budget?

 You don’t need to invest so much.
 That’s why you opt for a digital piano.
-A budget of around $200-$500 can give you a decent digital piano, said the Liberty Park Music.
+A budget of around $200-$500 can give you a decent digital piano.

 However, just take note that if you lose your appetite for piano and you want to sell it, digital piano depreciates faster than an acoustic piano.
 So, make sure that when you buy one, you’re going to use it for a long time.
 Otherwise, you’ll never get back what you’ve invested.